darizasu/work/GBS-pipeline/README.md

    When Variant Discovery is done, you'll be half way to get the final population VCF file.
 Check the individual BAM and VCF files for every one of your samples were produced successfully in the directory `${WD}/mapping`

-## runPopulation.sh
-Please follow these steps to run the second stage of the pipeline, called "runPopulation":

 5) Create a `samples2population` file, which contains information about the BAM and VCF files for every sample you want to include in your population's VCF file.
 It also contains some of the parameters to call variants using [NGSEP - FindVariants](https://sourceforge.net/projects/ngsep/files/Library/).
-Its full path must be specified in the parameter `samples2population` in the `runPopulation.sh` script.
+Its full path must be specified in the parameter `samples2population` either in the `compareRepeatedSamples.sh` (optional), and the `runPopulation.sh` scripts.
 This file may contain comment lines starting with '#'.
 This 'samples2population' file contains 4 tab-separated columns:

         /path/to/sampleID[tab]sample_name[tab]ignore5[tab]ignore3